cuducos/findaconf/README.md

 #### OAuth/OAuth2 APIs (recommended)

 At least one of these providers should be set in order to enable users to log in.
-Setting a provider involves registering an app with a OAuth/OAuth2 provider, and passing the `client id` and `client secret` tokens to *Find a Conference* throght pairs from this set of variables:
+Setting a provider involves registering an application with a OAuth/OAuth2 provider, and passing the `client id` and `client secret` tokens to *Find a Conference* through pairs from this set of variables:

 * `AMAZON_CLIENT_ID` and `AMAZON_CLIENT_SECRET`
 * `FACEBOOK_CLIENT_ID` and `FACEBOOK_CLIENT_SECRET`